- Mange is a skin condition caused by an overgrowth of mites.

 Once mange is diagnosed, and your veterinarian determines which mite is causing the mange, treatment can be initiated.

 “Treatment for mange focuses on eliminating the mites, treating any secondary bacterial infection caused either by the mites or the patient scratching and controlling the [itching] if present,” Collier says.

-If the infection is localized (contained to one or more smaller areas), the veterinarian might prescribe a topical medicated ointment, which is applied to the area with hair loss.
+If the infection is localized (contained to one or more smaller areas), the veterinarian might prescribe a topical medication, which is applied to the area with hair loss.

 If the infection is generalized, your veterinarian might recommend an oral medication.

 “Drugs like ivermectin, selamectin, milbemycin and the isoxazoline class of oral flea-and-tick preventatives are effective against these mites,” Collier says.
 “Many times, these products are used off-label.”

 Using a medication “off label” means using the drug in a way that’s different than the label indicates.
 However, off-label use of certain drugs can be safe and effective as long as treatment is being initiated and supervised by a veterinarian.

 Oral medications used off-label to treat mange in dogs are given daily for weeks or months.
 Treatment must be monitored carefully by your veterinarian to make sure the dog is tolerating the medications and to confirm when the mites are gone.

 In some cases, your veterinarian may prescribe a special medicated dip that contains an insecticide called amitraz, which requires several applications over months to eradicate the mites.